Ondřej Palát

-Ondřej Palát (born 28 March 1991) is a Czech professional ice hockey player who is a winger and alternate captain for the New Jersey Devils of the National Hockey League (NHL).
-He was drafted in the seventh round, 208th overall, by the Tampa Bay Lightning at the 2011 NHL Entry Draft.
+Ondřej Palát (born 28 March 1991) is a Czech professional ice hockey player who is a winger for the New York Islanders of the National Hockey League (NHL).
+He was drafted in the seventh round, 208th overall, by the Tampa Bay Lightning at the 2011 NHL entry draft.
 Palát won the Stanley Cup back-to-back with the Lightning in 2020 and 2021.

 Playing career

 Junior

 Palát began his ice hockey career in his native Czech Republic with HC Frýdek-Místek.